-Most of us who grew up before the invention of cell phones and tablets have played the alphabet game before.
-You know the game where you watch the road signs to see who could find the next letter of the alphabet first.
+Most of us who grew up before the invention of cell phones and tablets have played the alphabet game where you watch road signs to see who can find the next letter of the alphabet first.
 Introduce this old-school game to your kids by playing the airport version.
-While waiting for your flight, walk around the terminal with your youngsters and see who can find the next letter on various signs in the airport.
+While waiting for your flight, walk around the terminal and see who can find the next letter on various signs in the airport.
 This has the added benefit of burning off some energy before boarding the plane.

 7. Have a Scavenger Hunt

-Pass the time in the airport by having a scavenger hunt.
-These can be fun for the whole family.
+Pass the time in the airport with a scavenger hunt.
 If your kids are older and have their own phones, have a photo hunt.
 Otherwise, walk around and find the items together.
 You can make your own list of things commonly seen in airports with a few out-of-the-box items thrown in for fun.
-Depending on how much time you have to kill, you can make the list as short or as long as you need.
+Depending on how much time you have to kill, make the list as short or as long as you need.

 8. Play I Spy

 I Spy is an oldie but a goodie.
 This is partially because it requires no equipment or advance planning and can be played anywhere.
-Another great thing about this game is that it can be enjoyed by all ages.
-If you have worked your way through some of the other ideas on this list and find that your kids are beginning to get bored, turn to I Spy.
+Plus, it can be enjoyed by all ages.
+If you have worked your way through some of the other ideas on this list and find your kids getting bored, turn to I Spy.
 If they have never played before, it will be an exciting new game for them.
 Challenge your kids to see who’s the better guesser.

 9. Play “What Would You Buy?”

 Another easy game to pass the time in the airport is “What Would You Buy?”
-Basically, tell your kids they each have a pretend $1000 (or whatever amount you want to use), then walk around the terminal looking at the various shops and food counters.
-At each one, ask them “What would you buy here?”
-Make a rule that they have to spend all the money in each stop and see what crazy combinations of things they would buy.
-This game will not only give them something to do, it will burn some energy and make them practice their math skills at the same time.
+Basically, pretend each kid has $1000 (or whatever amount you want to use), then walk around the terminal looking at the various shops and food counters.
+Ask them “What would you buy here?”
+Make a rule that they have to spend all the money at each stop and see what crazy combinations of things they would buy.
+This game will not only give them something to do, it will burn some energy and work on those math skills at the same time.

 10. Play “Color Bags”

-Color bags is a variation of a game called Color Cars that I made up for my son a few years ago.
-While waiting on a table at a restaurant, he was very antsy.
-We were looking out a window at a busy intersection, so I gave him a point value for different color cars and had him see how fast he could get to 1000 points.
-For instance, blue ones are worth 50 points while white cars are worth 25 points.
-We still play this game anytime we are waiting somewhere with a view of a street.
+Color Bags is a variation of a game called Color Cars that I made up for my son a few years ago.
+In Color Cars, I assign a point value to different colored cars passing by.
+My son then sees how fast he can get to 1000 points.
+We play this game anytime we are waiting somewhere with a view of a street.
 I am always amazed at how long this game keeps him busy.

 In the airport, use luggage instead of cars.
 Let your kids compete against each other to see who can get the most points or see how fast they can reach a certain level.
 For another variation, use different colored shirts, or different types of shoes.
 This will also make them use those math skills.

 Flying with children doesn’t have to mean hours of screen time.
-With some creativity and advance planning, you can keep your munchkins busy for an entire trip while making them think and communicate along the way.
-For more tips for flying with kids, read this.
+With some creativity and advance planning, you can keep your munchkins busy for an entire trip while making them think along the way.
+For more tips on flying with kids, read this.
 If you need some ideas on what snacks to pack, read my post on the best and worst airplane snacks for kids.
-Please leave me a comment and let me know your ideas for screen free ways to pass the time while flying with kids.
+Leave me a comment with your ideas for screen free ways to pass the time while flying with kids.
 Happy travels!